Equinox984/Equinox984/README.md

 - 🌱 I’m currently learning **JavaScript, Django, and SQL to build fullstack projects.**

 - ☁️ I have a keen interest in cloud computing.
-So,I'm planning to learn **AWS** too.
+So, I'm planning to learn **AWS** too.

 - 📫 Feel free to reach me out **lopezkris984@proton.me**